Monrovia Football Academy: Gender Equality

-The Academy uses education and football to break down gender barriers.
-By studying and training with the boys – and often outperforming them both in the classroom and on the pitch – the Academy's girls have a sense of empowerment that they themselves vocalize.
+The academy uses education and football to break down gender barriers.
+By studying and training with the boys – and often outperforming them both in the classroom and on the pitch – the academy's girls have a sense of empowerment they themselves vocalize.

 Notable Supporters

 Jill Ellis

-Monrovia Football Academy hosted Jill Ellis, the U.S. Women's National Soccer Team Coach and 2015 FIFA Coach of the Year, in Liberia from November 29-December 2, 2016.
-Ellis was accompanied by Ashlyn Harris, goalkeeper for the U.S. Women's National Soccer Team.
-Ellis and Harris visited as Sport Envoys sponsored by U.S. Embassy Monrovia, U.S. Soccer, and SportsUnited, which is the Department of State's division devoted to sports diplomacy.
+Monrovia Football Academy hosted Jill Ellis - the U.S. Women's National Soccer Team Coach and 2015 FIFA Coach of the Year - on November 29-December 2, 2016.
+Ellis was accompanied by the U.S. Women's National Soccer Team goalkeeper Ashlyn Harris.
+Ellis and Harris visited as Sport Envoys sponsored by U.S. Embassy Monrovia, U.S. Soccer, and Sports United, which is the Department of State's division devoted to sports diplomacy.
 Ellis is an official Monrovia Football Academy Ambassador.

 Ashlyn Harris

 Ashlyn Harris is an American soccer player and FIFA Women's World Cup champion who is currently a goalkeeper for the United States women's national soccer team and Orlando Pride in the National Women's Soccer League.
 Harris accompanied her U.S. national team coach, Jill Ellis, to Liberia from November 29-December 2, 2016.